CouncilofLorien/counciloflorien.github.io/docs/cards/T/test-of-form.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Sage only, and only if a character in his company has a Gold Ring.
 Play to test a Gold Ring. <br>_"To Frodo's astonishment and distress the wizard threw it suddenly into the middle of a glowing corner of the fire.
-Frodo gave a cry and groped for the tongs; but Gandalf held him back."_ ***---LotRI***
+Frodo gave a cry and groped for the tongs; but Gandalf held him back."_ ***---&NoBreak;LotRI***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>